causify-ai/tutorials/class_project_instructions/Projects/Tianshou_Project_Description.md

-### Tech Description: Tianshou
+### Description

-Tianshou is a powerful reinforcement learning (RL) library designed for building and training RL agents.
-It provides a flexible and modular framework that supports various algorithms and environments, making it suitable for both research and practical applications.
-Key features include:
+Tianshou is a reinforcement learning library for Python that provides flexible and efficient tools for building and training reinforcement learning agents.
+It supports various algorithms and environments, making it an excellent choice for researchers and practitioners looking to experiment with RL techniques.

+**Features:**
+- Modular design allows easy customization of algorithms and environments.
-- Support for multiple RL algorithms (DQN, PPO, etc.)
+- Supports multiple RL algorithms like DQN, PPO, and A2C.
-- Easy integration with gym environments
-- Customizable training loops and evaluation metrics
-- Extensive documentation and community support
+- Provides tools for efficient training, evaluation, and logging.
+- Compatible with popular frameworks such as PyTorch and TensorFlow.

 ---

-### Project Blueprint 1: Simple Game Agent (Difficulty: 1 - Easy)
+### Project 1: Basic Game Agent (Difficulty: 1)

+**Project Objective:**
-**Project Objective**: Build a reinforcement learning agent that learns to play a simple game (e.g., CartPole) using Tianshou.
-The goal is to optimize the agent's performance to keep the pole balanced for the longest time.
+Create a reinforcement learning agent that learns to play a simple game environment, such as CartPole or MountainCar, using Tianshou.
+The goal is to optimize the agent's performance in terms of score over time.

-**Dataset Suggestions**: Use the OpenAI Gym environments, which simulate various games including CartPole.
-The environment data is available through the OpenAI Gym library.

-**Step-by-Step Plan**:
-1. **Data Collection / Simulation**: Set up the CartPole environment using OpenAI Gym.
-2. **Feature Engineering**: Identify relevant states (e.g., pole angle, cart position) from the environment.
-3. **Model Training**: Implement a simple DQN algorithm using Tianshou to train the agent.
-4. **Use of the Tool**: Utilize Tianshou's training loop to optimize the agent's policy.
-5. **Evaluation Metrics**: Track the average reward per episode and the total number of episodes until the agent fails.
+**Dataset Suggestions:**
+Utilize OpenAI's Gym environments, which are publicly available and provide a variety of simple game scenarios.

+**Tasks:**
+- Setup Tianshou with Gym:
+  - Install Tianshou and Gym, and configure the environment.

+- Implement DQN Agent:
+  - Create a DQN agent using Tianshou's built-in functionalities for the chosen game environment.

+- Train the Agent:
+  - Train the agent using the Tianshou training loop, logging performance metrics.

+- Evaluate Performance:
+  - Assess the agent's performance by comparing the average score across episodes before and after training.

+- Visualization:
-6. **Visualization or Reporting**: Plot the agent's performance over time and visualize the learning curve.
+  - Plot the training progress over time to visualize how the agent's performance improves.

+**Bonus Ideas (Optional):**
-**Bonus Ideas**: Experiment with different hyperparameters (learning rate, discount factor) to see their impact on agent performance.
+- Experiment with different hyperparameters (learning rate, epsilon decay) to see their effects on agent performance.
+- Compare the performance of different algorithms provided by Tianshou (e.g., PPO vs. DQN).

 ---

-### Project Blueprint 2: Stock Trading Strategy (Difficulty: 2 - Medium)
+### Project 2: Stock Trading Agent (Difficulty: 2)

+**Project Objective:**
-**Project Objective**: Develop a reinforcement learning agent that learns to trade stocks by maximizing cumulative returns over a set period.
-The goal is to create a strategy that outperforms a buy-and-hold strategy.
+Develop a reinforcement learning agent that makes trading decisions in a simulated stock market environment.
+The goal is to maximize returns through an optimized trading strategy using historical stock price data.

+**Dataset Suggestions:**
-**Dataset Suggestions**: Use historical stock price data available on Kaggle or Yahoo Finance (via API).
-Focus on a specific stock or a set of stocks within a given timeframe.
+Use historical stock price data available on Kaggle or Yahoo Finance APIs, which provide free access to stock market data.

-**Step-by-Step Plan**:
-1. **Data Collection / Simulation**: Gather historical stock price data using a public API or Kaggle datasets.
-2. **Feature Engineering**: Create features such as moving averages, price changes, and technical indicators.
+**Tasks:**
+- Create a Custom Trading Environment:
+  - Implement a trading environment using the Tianshou framework that simulates buying, selling, and holding stocks.

+- Implement PPO Agent:
-3. **Model Training**: Implement a reinforcement learning algorithm (e.g., PPO) using Tianshou to train the trading agent.
+  - Use the Proximal Policy Optimization (PPO) algorithm from Tianshou to create a trading agent.

+- Train the Agent:
-4. **Use of the Tool**: Leverage Tianshou for training the trading agent, optimizing the policy based on rewards (profit/loss).
+  - Train the agent over multiple episodes, adjusting the trading strategy based on rewards received from profitable trades.
-5. **Evaluation Metrics**: Evaluate performance using metrics like Sharpe Ratio, cumulative returns, and maximum drawdown.
-6. **Visualization or Reporting**: Create visualizations of the trading strategy's performance compared to the buy-and-hold strategy.

-**Bonus Ideas**: Test the agent on different stocks or market conditions, or incorporate transaction costs into the model.
+- Performance Evaluation:
+  - Analyze the agent's trading performance by calculating cumulative returns and comparing it with a baseline strategy (e.g., buy and hold).

+- Visualization:
+  - Visualize trading actions and portfolio value over time using Matplotlib.

+**Bonus Ideas (Optional):**
+- Implement a risk management strategy that penalizes excessive losses.
+- Compare the trading agent's performance with traditional trading strategies.

 ---

-### Project Blueprint 3: Autonomous Vehicle Navigation (Difficulty: 3 - Hard)
+### Project 3: Robotic Navigation (Difficulty: 3)

+**Project Objective:**
-**Project Objective**: Design a reinforcement learning agent that navigates an autonomous vehicle through a simulated environment, optimizing for the shortest path while avoiding obstacles.
+Design and train a reinforcement learning agent to navigate a robotic simulation environment.
+The objective is to optimize the agent's pathfinding abilities to reach a target while avoiding obstacles.

-**Dataset Suggestions**: Use a simulated environment like the Unity ML-Agents toolkit or OpenAI Gym's CarRacing environment, which provides a rich set of states for training.

-**Step-by-Step Plan**:
+**Dataset Suggestions:**
+Utilize a simulated robotic environment available in OpenAI Gym or Unity ML-Agents, which provide free access to various robotic scenarios.

+**Tasks:**
+- Setup Robotic Simulation Environment:
-1. **Data Collection / Simulation**: Set up the CarRacing environment using OpenAI Gym or Unity ML-Agents.
+  - Configure a robotic navigation environment using Tianshou and OpenAI Gym or Unity ML-Agents.
-2. **Feature Engineering**: Extract relevant features such as vehicle speed, distance to obstacles, and track boundaries.
-3. **Model Training**: Implement a complex RL algorithm (e.g., DDPG or SAC) using Tianshou to train the vehicle's navigation policy.
-4. **Use of the Tool**: Utilize Tianshou's advanced features for continuous action spaces and reward shaping.
-5. **Evaluation Metrics**: Measure success based on average lap time, number of collisions, and successful completion of laps.
-6. **Visualization or Reporting**: Create a dashboard to visualize the vehicle's path, speed, and performance metrics over multiple runs.

-**Bonus Ideas**: Introduce varying levels of difficulty in the environment (e.g., different track layouts or weather conditions) and analyze how the agent adapts to these changes.
+- Implement A2C Agent:
+  - Develop an Advantage Actor-Critic (A2C) agent using Tianshou to control the robot’s movements.

+- Implement Training Loop:
+  - Train the agent to navigate the environment, optimizing its pathfinding through reinforcement learning.

+- Evaluate Navigation Performance:
+  - Measure the efficiency of the agent's navigation by calculating the time taken to reach the target and the number of collisions with obstacles.

+- Visualization:
+  - Create visualizations of the agent's path in the environment to illustrate its navigation strategy.

+**Bonus Ideas (Optional):**
+- Experiment with different reward structures to see how they affect navigation performance.
+- Implement multi-agent scenarios where multiple robots navigate simultaneously and analyze their interactions.

+---

+These projects are designed to provide a comprehensive understanding of reinforcement learning concepts while utilizing Tianshou effectively.
+Each project encourages creativity and experimentation, fostering a deeper grasp of the underlying principles of machine learning and reinforcement learning.